-Goal 2 Pursue a safe and secure Marion County by enhancing our network of partnerships.
-Obje ctive 1 Assess service needs and inventory current community provider network.
-Obje ctive 2 Leverage Sheriff's Office programs and partnerships to enhance community safety.
-Obje ctive 3 Enhance traffic safety program through educational opportunities and focusing on high-risk areas and behaviors.
-Goal 3 Focus re sources to deliver consistent, responsive, and equitable services.
-Obje ctive 1 Strengthen Sheriff's Office preparedness to serve the community during significant events and natural disasters.
-Obje ctive 2 Coordinate internal services with community partners to better serve individuals with medical, mental, and behavioral health needs.
-Obje ctive 3 Expand and restructure existing services to enhance livability by leveraging additional resources made available under HB 4002 from the 2024 legislative session.
-Goal 4 Increase technolo our efficiency through effective communication, data informed decision making, and investing in egy.
-Obje ctive 1 Develop a communications plan containing specific strategies for enhancing both internal and external communications.
-Obje ctive 2 Implement strategy to guide existing and future analytical capabilities.
-Obje ctive 3 Review equipment, resource, and training needs to maximize effectiveness, efficiency, and equity in our operations.
-Obje ctive 4 Prepare for the potential addition of a new collective bargaining unit which will include sworn supervisors as allowed by HB 4115 in the 2024 legislative session.
-Goal 5 Create a high performing organization by attracting a diverse, dedicated, and talented workforce.
-Obje ctive 1 Identify the personnel needs of the Sheriff's Office over the next three to five years.
-Obje ctive 2 Recruit a diverse group of employees capable of meeting the needs of the community.
-Obje ctive 3 Encourage advancement and retention through ongoing employee development.
-Object Object Object Goal 5 Object Object technoloctive 1 ctive 2 ctive 3 ctive 4 Create a ctive 1 ctive 2 made available under HB 4002 from the 2024 legislative session. our efficiency through effective communication, data informed decision making, and investing in egy.
+safe and secure Marion County by enhancing our network of partnerships.
+Assess service needs and inventory current community provider network.
+Leverage Sheriff's Office programs and partnerships to enhance community safety.
+Enhance traffic safety program through educational opportunities and focusing on high-risk areas and behaviors. sources to deliver consistent, responsive, and equitable services.
+Strengthen Sheriff's Office preparedness to serve the community during significant events and natural disasters.
+Coordinate internal services with community partners to better serve individuals with medical, mental, and behavioral health needs.
+Expand and restructure existing services to enhance livability by leveraging additional resources made available under HB 4002 from the 2024 legislative session. our efficiency through effective communication, data informed decision making, and investing in gy.
 Develop a communications plan containing specific strategies for enhancing both internal and external communications.
 Implement strategy to guide existing and future analytical capabilities.
 Review equipment, resource, and training needs to maximize effectiveness, efficiency, and equity in our operations.
 Prepare for the potential addition of a new collective bargaining unit which will include sworn supervisors as allowed by HB 4115 in the 2024 legislative session. high performing organization by attracting a diverse, dedicated, and talented workforce.
 Identify the personnel needs of the Sheriff's Office over the next three to five years.
 Recruit a diverse group of employees capable of meeting the needs of the community.
+Encourage advancement and retention through ongoing employee development.